Haxxardoux/pv-finder/pv-finder_manual.md

   |:--:|
   | *Figure 8.
 This is the UNet diagram shown in the original paper it was presented in (see paper [here](https://arxiv.org/abs/1505.04597v1)).* |

-#### 1.7.1.4. **Other Architectures**
+#### 1.7.1.4.
+Other Architectures

 There are many other architectures that are untested, but could work.
 Some architectures (as of writing this manual) are in the process of being tested for their viability.
 One notable example is the **DenseNet**, which is a sort of extreme version of the AllCNN network where every layer has the maximum number of skip connections to previous layers possible.
 Another model architecture of interest that is currently being explored is the graph neural network (GNN), which could radically alter the way we find primary vertices.
-It is possible that GNNs could render the whole process of generating KDEs redundant.
-This remains to be seen and tested, though it is interesting to think about.

 A final, more recent, model implemented into pv-finder is **UNet++**.
 This architecture adds a series of densely connected layers between each skip connection.
 A diagram for the architecture can be seen below.